Alpha-Males/StackHack/README.md

 **TODO**
 --------

-- [ x ] Use flask-restful to interact with REST-API.
+- [x] Use flask-restful to interact with REST-API.
 - [ ] Improve UI using bootstrap.
-- [ ] Add login using google.
+- [x] Add login using github.
 - [ ] Come up with an algorithm to sort task on the basis of priority due_date label and status.